Frequently Asked Questions

 Q: Do I need to attend all practice session: A: No. We have practice available M-F or M-Th and you can attend as many practices as you want (swimmers limited to one practice session per day) There is no penalty for missing practice (except you don't get any better!)

 Q: My swimmer is not a great swimmer, but she can swim, can she be on the team?
-A: Yes, as long as the swimmer can swim unassisted, she can be on the team.
+A: Yes, as long as the swimmer can swim unassisted across the short length of the pool, she can be on the team.
 We will provide instruction for the strokes (like butterfly, backstroke and breaststroke.)
 However, Tidal Waves is not a learn to swim program.
 Swimmers should already be able to swim to participate on the team.

 Q: When is registration?
-A: Registration is usually around the third week of March.
+A: Registration is usually around the third week of March for our Summer session.
 An email will be sent to all addresses on file with the exact dates and times.
 This website will also be updated when the date is set.
-No registrations will be accepted after May 15th.

 Q: What does registration include?
 A: Registration is a one-time cost for the whole season.
 For the summer, we have practices 4-5 days per week for the whole season.
-You can come to as many practices as you want.We will have 6-8 swim meets and one practice meet (about 1 per week starting around the second week of May) All swimmers who particpate in at least half the meets will get a trophy at the end of the season.
+You can come to as many practices as you want.We will have 6-8 swim meets and one practice meet (about 1 per week starting around the second week of May) All swimmers who particpate in at least half the meets will be awarded at the end of the season.

 Q: What should I bring to practice.
 A: A swim suit.
 Goggles and towels are optional, but recommended.